Routing and URLs

 5. Static Routes / Custom Routes:

-All Redirects with priority lower than 99 come fifth in the processing priority.
+All Redirects with priority lower than 99 come six in the processing priority and once again processed based on their configured priority.
 See Redirects for details.

 Multi domain sites